MacNaught–Taillon Leadership Award in Health Policy, Health Information & Health Informatics

 2011 M&T Award Winner

-The 2011 award winner is Richard Alvarez (right), who currently serves as the President and CEO of Canada Health Infoway, where he has demonstrated outstanding leadership in the area of expanding the use of electronic health records across Canada.
+The 2011 award winner is Richard Alvarez (right), who was the President and CEO of Canada Health Infoway, where he demonstrated outstanding leadership in the area of expanding the use of electronic health records across Canada.
 The MacNaught-Taillon Award was presented to Mr. Alvarez at the 2011 Canadian Association for Health Services and Policy Research (CAHSPR) Annual Meeting in Halifax on behalf of the Justice Emmett Hall Memorial Foundation and CHLNet.
 His dedicated high potential, high performance mentee is Simon Hagens, Director Benefits Realization and Quality Improvement, Canada Health Infoway who received a $1,000 award to help him along his leadership journey.